PROFILE

 Constitution: June 11, 1991.

-Branches: Executive--president (head of
+Branches: Executive--president

-state) prime minister (head of government).
+(head of state) prime minister (head of

-Legislative--one chamber.
+chamber.
 Judiciary--independent.

 Subdivisions: 13 regions, 45 provinces, 350